 While talking to someone, make sure you let them know you are on live.
 That way they don’t accidentally say a name or a phone number to thousands of people.
 And always ask them if it’s OK to film their face while they’re talking before doing so.
 If not, just record their feet.

 Going back to Weatherford on July 25th, the reason why all of these armed militia people came out to harass their Black neighbors is because some idiot spread a rumor online that Antifa and BLM were headed to Weatherford to burn down their town.
 They were coming in by the busloads.

 Now, anyone who lives in North Texas, whether you are part of the revolution or not, knows how absolutely idiotic that is.
 But you have to remember, these are the same people who think celebrities eat babies and the Civil War was fought over states’ rights.

 So, all of these hillbillies jumped in their giant mudding trucks and headed to downtown Weatherford to “protect their town.”
 As I spoke of earlier in this article, there was no media there to cover it.
-Other than the Twitch kid no one was live streaming.

 The next day, when my article was going viral, the emails began flowing in.
 They mostly were calling me a liar, because the narrative that they knew was these nice militia men stopped a group of Antifa from burning down their town.
 They were heroes.

 Except that narrative was untrue and spread by Texas Qnuts.
 What actually happened was about 50 unarmed local residents, mostly from Weatherford, a few from the town over, were met with an all white crowd carrying Confederate flags and brandishing guns, while assaulting them, and calling them the N-word.